Best Air Purifiers for Asthma (2026)

 Downsides: CADR of 141 CFM limits it to small rooms.
 Inadequate for living rooms over 220 sq ft.
 No built-in air quality sensor (the app provides scheduling but not real-time particle monitoring).
 The activated carbon layer is thin; not suitable as a primary defense against chemical asthma triggers.

 Who should buy this: Budget-conscious asthma patients who need bedroom air purification, anyone who wants to deploy multiple units throughout their home, and patients who value ultra-quiet nighttime operation above all else.
+Need help deciding between the 300S and the more powerful 400S?
+See Levoit Core 300 vs Core 400S.

 Asthma-Specific Buying Guide